Our Child Safe Commitment

 All children at the College should feel safe, happy and empowered.

-- If you have a reasonable belief that a child in our care is being abused, please contact our Senior Child Safety Officer, the Principal Ms Vicki Steer.
+- If you have a reasonable belief that a child in our care is being abused, please contact our Senior Child Safety Officer, Principal, Nicola Forrest

-You can also see a full list of our Child Safety Officers and their contact details.
+You can also view a full list of our Child Safety Officers and their contact details.

 Our Child Safe Policy has more information about the practices and procedures we have in place to protect the safety and wellbeing of children and young people.